Empirical sandwich variance estimator for iterated conditional expectation g-computation: Observed data and identification

-To identify $\mu_\tau$, we proceed following the identification assumptions provided in Table 1.
+To identify $\mu_\tau(\bar{a}_{\tau-1}^{*})$, we proceed following the assumptions provided in Table 1.
 Comprehensive discussion of these assumptions can be found elsewhere \cite{keil_parametric_2014, wen_parametric_2021, robins_advances_2009, young_comparative_2011, daniel_methods_2013, bodnar_marginal_2004, hernan_chapter_2023}.
-Briefly, causal consistency provides a connection between the observed outcomes and time-varying covariates, and the potential outcomes and covariates under the treatment plans.
+Briefly, causal consistency provides a connection between the observed outcomes and time-varying covariates with the potential outcomes and covariates under the treatment plans.
 Causal consistency, as expressed here, implies both no interference between units and variations of treatment are irrelevant \cite{vanderweele_concerning_2009}.
 Treatment exchangeability stipulates that the treatment at time $k$ is independent of the potential outcomes conditional on the history of previous treatment and covariates.
-Treatment positivity requires a non-zero probability of the treatment plan being observed for each unique combination of treatment and covariate history in the population, which ensures the treatment exchangeability condition is well-defined.
-Censoring exchangeability specifies that loss to follow-up at time $k$ is non-informative conditional on $\bar{L}_k$ and $\bar{A}_k$.
+In other words, $L$ includes all the confounding variables.
+In the context of deterministic plans, treatment positivity states that there is a non-zero probability of following the plan up to $k$ conditional on having followed the plan up to $k-1$ and time-varying confounding history that occur.
+Censoring exchangeability specifies that loss to follow-up at time $k$ is non-informative conditional on $\bar{L}_k,\bar{A}_k, \bar{Y}_k$.
 Again, censoring positivity ensures that the expression for censoring exchangeability is well-defined.
 In addition to these assumptions, we further assume no measurement error.
-Following these additional assumptions, the interest parameter can be written as
+Following these additional assumptions, the parameter of interest can be written as

 where $f_{\bar{l}}(.)$ is the probability density function for $\bar{l}_k$ \cite{robins_new_1986}.
+Note these expressions are also conditional on having not been lost to follow-up at the prior time (i.e., $C=0$), but this is left implicit for notational simplicity.
 As the parameter of interest is expressed in terms of observables (i.e., identified), one can consider estimators based on this expression.